If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 - Drink plenty of fluids.

-- Try a couple of relaxation exercises, such as walking, swimming, gentle yoga, pilates, or cycling a stationary bike (source).
+- Try a couple of relaxation exercises, such as walking, swimming, gentle yoga, pilates, or cycling a stationary bike.

 11. Runaway Emotions

 Are you and others around you surprised by your reactions?
 Pregnancy carries its own emotional roller coaster rides.
-One moment you’re excited about becoming a mom, and the next, you are scared stiff of the same thing (source).
+One moment you’re excited about becoming a mom, and the next, you are scared stiff of the same thing.

-You may have concerns over finances, support from your partner and other family members, as well as retaining your job.
+You may have concerns about finances, be worried about support from your partner and other family members, or have fears about retaining your job.
 Because of this, you may find yourself experiencing fear, determination, or sadness all at the same time.

 How do you handle these emotions?
 Here are some tips to help.